michal-molas/SudokuSolver/README.md

 **How to use:**
 - install pygame
+- create Solver object
-- use function run() from file gui.py
+- use function run() on that object

 **Controls:**
 - LEFT MOUSE BUTTON to choose a slot (will turn grey)